kodybrown/createpw/README.md

     OPTIONS:

+      --no-symbols       Do not output symbols in the new password.
+                         By default, symbols (ie: $#@!, etc.) are output.

       --clip             Put the newly created password onto the clipboard.
                          This is the default behavior.
       --no-clip          Output the new password to the console.
-      --no-symbols       Do not output symbols in the new password.

 When it asks for the user name, you can just press enter to bypass/skip it.
 JUST be sure that you are consistent in supplying a user name with keys or not.